 [11:00 AM] Behind the Campus

 Dust and blood mixed on the concrete behind the campus building.
-Three pairs of worn-out shoes slammed repeatedly into the back of a young man curled on the ground.
+Three pairs of worn-out shoes slammed repeatedly into the ribs of a young man curled on the ground.

-Each kick stole his breath, yet he remained silent—resigned—shielding his head with both hands as his body trembled from the pain.
-He knew that fighting back would only make things worse.
+Each kick stole his breath.
+Yet, he remained silent—resigned—shielding his head with both hands as his body trembled from the pain.
+He knew that fighting back would only prolong the inevitable.

-Enzi, a campus thug known for causing trouble, panted heavily.
-Beside him, Danindra and Noviyanto laughed, clearly enjoying the miserable sight beneath their feet.
+Enzi wiped spit from his lip, panting heavily.
+Beside him, Danindra and Noviyanto laughed, clearly savoring the miserable sight beneath their feet.

 “HEY!
 What do you think you’re doing?!”

-A security guard in a black uniform ran toward them, baton in hand.
+A security guard in a black uniform sprinted toward them, baton in hand.
 The three froze for a split second.

 “Crap!
 Security—run!”
 Enzi shouted.